bztes/svelte-ds-validator/README.md

 The rule to be checked.
 Use `and()` or `or()` to combine rules.
 If no rule is provided `checker.defaultRule`, `settings.defaultRule` or `required()` is used (in this order).

 **fields.[].value()**
-The function the provides the input value to be checked
+The function that provides the input value to be checked

 ### 1.2 Use the checker